pnochisaki/young-inglewood/_content/pages/contact.md

   - answer: We welcome you to visit our winery by making a reservation on <a href="https://www.exploretock.com/younginglewood">Tock</a>.
 We offer a private estate tour and winery tasting that lasts approximately 90 minutes.
-Here, you can enjoy our wines at a seated private tasting surrounded by favorite pieces from Jim & Jacky Young’s art collection.
+You can enjoy our wines at a seated private tasting surrounded by favorite pieces from Jim & Jacky Young’s art collection.
     question: How can I visit Young Inglewood?
   - answer: We would love to welcome you to our membership.
 We have several membership options that you can see and join from <a